PyTerrier Transformers¶

 the compsition of transformers, supported by the operators defined on transformers.

-In essence, a PyTerrier transformer is a class with a transform()
+In essence, a PyTerrier transformer is a class that implemented one or more of two methods:

-method, which takes as input a dataframe, and changes it,
+transform()method, which takes as input a dataframe, and changes it, before returning it,

 Input |